hannesd/omv-zfs-ras-nas/README.md

 - Enable mouse support in tmux:
   - Install `gpm`.
   - Add `set -g mouse on` to ~/.tmux.conf (you probably have to create it first).
-- Install `glances`, and `dstat` for system performance measurements.
-Use pip (deb package not available)
+- Install `glances`, and `dstat` for system performance measurements. `glances` is not available in debian, use pip for installation instead: `sudo apt install python3-pip && sudo pip3 install glances`
 - Disable swap:
 ```bash
 sudo systemctl stop dphys-swapfile.service